 3.1 COMPOSITION OF THE BOARD

 The Tift County Board of Health shall be composed of seven (7) members as provided in O.C.G.A. § 31-3-2.
 Composition of the board, appointments, terms of members, notification of vacancies, appointment, and qualification of members to fill vacancies shall all be in accordance with O.C.G.A. § 31-3-2 and these bylaws.
-In accordance with O.C.G.A. § 45-2-1, no member appointed to the Tift County Board of Health shall be an employee of the Tift County Board of Health/Tift County Health Department or the Georgia Department of Public Health.
-Appointees must be at least 21 years of age and reside within the county.
+In accordance with O.C.G.A. § 31-3-2 and O.C.G.A. § 45-2-1, no member appointed to the Tift County Board of Health shall be an employee of the Tift County Board of Health/Tift County Health Department or the Georgia Department of Public Health.
+Appointees must be at least 21 years of age and otherwise meet the qualifications outlined in O.C.G.A. § 31-3-2.
 Succinctly, the composition of the Tift County Board of Health is set out in the following table: